jniemeyer46/Security_Project/README.md

-gcc main.cpp -o main -lcrypto
+Use ./run.sh to run the project, made a nice shell script to do everything.

-Use ./run.sh to run the project
+The amount of ambiguity in this project was a bit too much though, when you want students to take a file that a user makes you have to give the students an example of the file being input.